scottcolfer/scottcolfer.github.io/_posts/2017-05-26-user-centred-technical-products.md

 date: 2017-04-26
 ---

 ## 1. Denial

-You: "I'm working on a platform/API/component/infrastructure product/etc . . . it's a technical 'thing'' for internal use, the [Digital Service Standard](https://www.gov.uk/service-manual/service-standard) doesn't apply."
+**You** "I'm working on a platform/API/component/infrastructure product/etc . . . it's a technical 'thing'' for internal use, the [Digital Service Standard](https://www.gov.uk/service-manual/service-standard) doesn't apply."

 Inner You: "Yes it does.
 You know it does.
 Look deep within yourself young padawan."